joanayebola/CryptoCurrently/README.md

-Here’s a `README.md` file tailored to your project structure.
-It provides an overview of the project, setup instructions, and details about the project structure.

----

-# CryptoTracker

 CryptoCurrently is a Next.js-based web application that allows users to track cryptocurrency prices and market data in real-time.
 Users can search for cryptocurrencies, view detailed information, and switch between different currencies (USD, EUR, NGN) for price conversion.

 ## Features